 License information

 Software packaged for Debian is normally classified into one of four categories.
-There is free software (main), non-free software (non-free), free software which depends on some non-free software (contrib) and software which cannot be redistributed (not included).
+There is free software (main), non-free software and firmware (non-free, non-free-firmware), free software which depends on some non-free software (contrib) and software which cannot be redistributed (not included).
 Debian Policy section 2 explains exactly how the DFSG are applied to the archive.
 If in doubt, maintainers are asked to email debian-legal about licenses, including the text of any new license into the body of the email.
+You may find it helpful to search the list archives for the name of the license before emailing lists with questions about it.
+If you still email questions, please link to some of the previous relevant discussions.

 debian-legal is advisory.
 The actual decision-makers are the ftpmasters and the package maintainers.
 However, if one cannot convince most of the generally liberal debian-legal contributors, it's probably not clear that the software follows the DFSG.